2010 FIFA World Cup final: Post-match

 The Netherlands team were welcomed back to Amsterdam by an estimated 700,000 supporters lining the banks of the canals, and team captain van Bronckhorst and coach Bert van Marwijk were named Knights in the Order of Orange-Nassau by Queen Beatrix.
 Further, there were also reports that noted the play-acting and fouls by some of the Spanish players.
 German footballer Franz Beckenbauer, who had won the World Cup as both a player and a manager, criticised the two teams and Webb, saying that the match was "lacking flow, [with] constant protests from the players and a referee who didn't have too much of an overview".
 Spain's ball-possession strategy in the World Cup final received mixed reactions.
 While some maintained that it was effective, but "boring", others claimed it was "beautiful".

 FIFA estimated that 910 million viewers worldwide watched at least part of the final.
 In Spain, the final attracted 15.6 million total Spanish viewers across three networks, which represents 86% share of the audience, becoming the highest rated TV broadcast in Spanish history.
 Spain's previous record was set by the Euro 2008 quarter-final penalty shoot-out between Spain and Italy, which drew 14.1 million viewers.
 In the Netherlands, 12.2 million people watched the final on television, which was an estimated 74% of the total population of the country.

 Spain's next major tournament was UEFA Euro 2012, which they also won, beating Italy 4–0 in the final to complete three consecutive major tournament wins.
-At the subsequent 2014 World Cup in Brazil, Spain and Netherlands were both drawn in Group B, from which Spain failed to advance, finishing third in the group behind the Netherlands and Chile, as well as being beaten by the Netherlands 5-1 in the rematch from four years prior.
-The Netherlands went on to reach the semi-final, where they lost in a penalty shoot-out to Argentina.
+At the subsequent 2014 World Cup in Brazil, Spain and Netherlands were both drawn in Group B, from which Spain failed to advance, finishing third in the group behind the Netherlands and Chile, as well as being beaten by the Netherlands 5–1 in the rematch from four years prior and Chile 2–0.
+The Netherlands went on to reach the semi-final, where they lost in a penalty shoot-out to Argentina, while Chile were eliminated in the Round of 16.